-- A Theory of Change shows the logical connections between what your business or organization does and your intended impact.
+- A Theory of Change shows the logical connections between what your business or organisation does and your intended impact.
 It is a systematic visual model and narrative about how, why, and under what conditions a business or program’s activities are expected to bring about intended changes in outcomes.

 - A Theory of Change model allows you to map out the various actors and interrelationships within a given system, akin to a systems-map.
 In fact, the Theory of Change approach was originally developed to model and evaluate complex change initiatives, particularly related to systems change work (NPC).

-A Theory of Change can be used by any organization, business or initiative.
+A Theory of Change can be used by any organisation, business or initiative.
 It can be valuable for a range of design and measurement needs – from mapping out small-scale service delivery models to designing an overall approach to systems change as described in this post.

 TIN’s Theory of Change Process